Community GrantsGrant applications are closed for 2023.

 Organizations that either (a) have established their tax-exempt status under Section 501(c)(3) of the Internal Revenue Code and are not “private foundations” as defined under section 509(a) of the Code; or (b) have tax exemption as a governmental or other publicly-funded entity; or (c) have a qualified, tax-exempt fiscal sponsor.

-All organizations and programs aligned with the Foundation’s funding priorities and addressing identified community needs are invited to apply.
+All organizations and programs aligned with the Foundation’s areas of funding are invited to apply.
 Preference will be given to programs addressing recovery, housing, mental health, basic needs, and workforce development.

 Consideration will be given to nonprofit organizations that are specifically addressing these areas: